allaboutevemirolive/RustDS-Cookbook/algorithm/README.md

-Here's an exhaustive list of internal libraries in Rust that relate to data structures or help in algorithmic tasks:
+Here's an exhaustive list of internal libraries in Rust that relate to algorithms or provide helpful utilities for algorithmic tasks:

+1. std::cmp:
+   - PartialOrd and Ord (traits for comparing values)
+   - PartialEq and Eq (traits for testing equality)
+   - Ordering (enumeration of ordering relationships)

+2. std::slice:
+   - Sort (method for sorting elements in a slice)
+   - BinarySearch (method for performing binary search on a sorted slice)

-1. std::collections:
+3. std::collections:
-   - BTreeMap
-   - BTreeSet
-   - BinaryHeap
+   - BinaryHeap (data structure for maintaining a priority queue)
-   - HashMap
-   - HashSet
-   - LinkedList
-   - VecDeque
+   - VecDeque (double-ended queue)
-   - VecMap
+   - LinkedList (linked list)

-2. std::cmp:
-   - Reverse (wrapper struct for reversing ordering)

-3. std::hash:
-   - BuildHasher (trait for implementing custom hashers)
-   - Hash (trait for hashing objects)
-   - Hasher (trait for computing hash values)
+   - BTreeMap and BTreeSet (balanced binary tree-based map and set)

 4. std::iter:
-   - empty (function to create an empty iterator)
-   - once (function to create an iterator with a single element)
-   - repeat (function to create an iterator that repeats a value)
+   - Iterator (trait for defining iterators)
+   - Enumerate (iterator adapter that yields elements with their indices)
+   - Zip (iterator adapter that combines multiple iterators into one)

+5. std::array:
-   - FromIterator (trait for converting an iterator into a collection)
+   - IntoIter (iterator for consuming an array)
-   - IntoIterator (trait for converting a collection into an iterator)
+   - Iter (iterator for borrowing elements from an array)

-5. std::mem:
-   - swap (function to swap the values of two variables)
+6. std::cmp::Reverse:
-   - transmute (function to reinterpret the bits of a value)
+   - Wrapper struct for reversing the ordering of elements

-6. std::ptr:
-   - null (constant for a null raw pointer)
-   - null_mut (constant for a null mutable raw pointer)
-   - drop_in_place (function to explicitly drop a value without running its destructor)
-   - read (function to read a value from a raw pointer)
-   - write (function to write a value to a raw pointer)
-   - copy_nonoverlapping (function to copy a block of memory between raw pointers)
-   - slice_from_raw_parts (function to create a slice from a raw pointer and a length)

-7. std::rc:
-   - Rc (reference-counted smart pointer for shared ownership)

-8. std::sync:
-   - Arc (atomically reference-counted smart pointer for shared ownership)
-   - RwLock (a reader-writer lock)

-9. std::cell:
-   - RefCell (a mutable memory location with dynamically checked borrow rules)
-   - Cell (a mutable memory location without borrowing restrictions)

-10. std::marker:
-    - PhantomData (a zero-sized marker type used to indicate ownership or variance in generics)

-11. std::slice:
-    - SliceIndex (trait for indexing into slices)
-    - Iter (an iterator over elements of a slice)

-12. std::str:
-    - FromStr (trait for converting a string to a value)
-    - SplitWhitespace (iterator over whitespace-separated substrings)

-13. std::convert:
-    - From and Into (traits for type conversions)

-14. std::ops:
+7. std::ops:
-    - Deref and DerefMut (traits for overloading dereference operators)
    - Range (represents a range of values)
+   - RangeInclusive (represents an inclusive range of values)

-15. std::time:
+8. std::time:
+   - Instant (monotonically increasing clock for measuring time intervals)
    - Duration (represents a span of time)

-16. std::cmp and std::cmp::Ordering:
-    - Ordering (enumeration of ordering relationships)
-    - PartialEq, Eq, PartialOrd, and Ord (traits for comparing values)
+9. std::hash:
+   - Hash (trait for hashing objects)
+   - BuildHasher (trait for implementing custom hashers)

-17. std::num:
+10. std::num:
     - Wrapping (wraps arithmetic operations to avoid overflow or underflow)
-    - ParseIntError (error type for integer parsing)

-18. std::fmt:
-    - Debug, Display, and Formatter (traits for formatting and printing values)

-19. std::io:
+    - CheckedAdd, CheckedSub, CheckedMul (methods for performing checked arithmetic operations)

+11. std::ptr:
+    - swap (function for swapping the values of two variables)
+    - copy (function for copying a value to a raw pointer)
+    - copy_nonoverlapping (function for copying a block of memory between raw pointers)

+12. std::mem:
+    - size_of (function for obtaining the size of a type in bytes)
+    - transmute (function for reinterpretation of bits)

+13. std::convert:
-    - Read and Write (traits for reading from and writing to I/O streams)
+    - From and Into (traits for type conversions)

-20. std::env:
-    - Args (iterator over command-line arguments)
+14. std::marker:
+    - PhantomData (zero-sized marker type used to indicate ownership or variance in generics)

+15. std::cell:
+    - RefCell (mutable memory location with dynamically checked borrow rules)
+    - Cell (mutable memory location without borrowing restrictions)

-21. std::fs:
+16. std::fs:
     - File (represents a file)
     - ReadDir (iterator over directory entries)

+17. std::env:
+    - Args (iterator over command-line arguments)

-22. std::process:
+18. std::process:
     - Command (represents a command to be executed)

+19. std::io:
+    - Read and Write (traits for reading from and writing to I/O streams)

+20. std::thread:
+    - Thread (represents a thread of execution)
-    - ExitStatus (status of a
+    - spawn (function for spawning a new thread)

- process after it has terminated)
+21. std::sync:
+    - Arc (atomically reference-counted smart pointer for shared ownership)
+    - Mutex and RwLock (synchronization primitives)

+22. std::sync::atomic:
+    - AtomicBool, AtomicU8, AtomicU16, AtomicU32, AtomicU64, AtomicUsize (atomic types for concurrent access)

 23. std::panic:
     - catch_unwind (function for catching unwinding panics)

-24. std::sync::atomic:
+24. std::str:
-    - AtomicBool, AtomicU8, AtomicU16, AtomicU32, AtomicU64, AtomicUsize (atomic types for concurrent access)

-25. std::thread:
-    - Thread (represents a thread of execution)
-    - spawn (function for spawning a new thread)
-    - sleep (function for pausing execution for a duration)

-26. std::time::Instant (a monotonically increasing clock for measuring time intervals)

-27. std::path:
-    - Path and PathBuf (represent file system paths)

-28. std::str::FromStr (trait for converting a string to a value)
+    - FromStr (trait for converting a string to a value)

-29. std::result:
+25. std::result:
     - Result (type representing the result of an operation)

-30. std::option:
+26. std

+::option:
     - Option (type representing an optional value)

+27. std::fmt:
+    - Debug, Display, and Formatter (traits for formatting and printing values)

+28. std::path:
+    - Path and PathBuf (represent file system paths)

+29. std::sync::mpsc:
+    - channel (function for creating a channel for message passing between threads)

+30. std::sync::Once:
+    - Mechanism for running an initialization closure only once

-These are the main internal libraries in Rust that are directly related to data structures or provide utilities for algorithmic tasks.
+These are the main internal libraries in Rust that are directly related to algorithms or provide utilities for algorithmic tasks.
 Rust's standard library is regularly updated, so new features and improvements may be introduced over time.